 - The employee must notify Human Resources in writing whether he/she wants a hearing

-before an employee panel.
+before a grievance panel.

-employees, or a combination of both exempt and non-exempt employees.
+or a combination of both exempt and non-exempt employees.

-the grievance panel.
+serve on the grievance panel.

 - Every effort should be made to include minorities, i.e. ethnic minorities and women,